 How is my ticket checked?

-Our attendants will scan your e-ticket (preferably printed out) from behind plexiglass screens at the entrance.
+Our attendants will scan your ticket from behind plexiglass screens at the entrance.

 Can I be denied admission to The Concertgebouw?